-&lt;sup>2 As per City of Seattle Resolution 31527, "Section 3.
+2 As per City of Seattle Resolution 31527, "Section 3.
 If the ballot measure proposed in C.B.
-118114 is approved or passed by the voters of Seattle, the Mayor shall submit a Comprehensive Evaluation Strategy ("Evaluation Strategy") to the City Council for review and approval by ordinance no later than June 1, 2015 August 3, 2015.\ The Evaluation Strategy for the program shall be designed with independent evaluation experts.
+118114 is approved or passed by the voters of Seattle, the Mayor shall submit a Comprehensive Evaluation Strategy ("Evaluation Strategy") to the City Council for review and approval by ordinance no later than June 1, 2015 August 3, 2015.
+The Evaluation Strategy for the program shall be designed with independent evaluation experts.
 The Evaluation Strategy will use both process and impact evaluations, as well as on-going continuous quality improvement controls.
 The Evaluation Strategy shall address what, when, and how evaluations will be carried out and identify dates for submitting completed evaluations to the City Council.
-The Evaluation to outlining the types of process and impact evaluations to the City Council.
-The Evaluation to outlining the types of process and impact evaluations specifically designed to assess the City's administration, oversight, scale up, and implementation of its Seattle Preschool Program beginning no later than the end of Year 1 of program implementation with an initial report due at the end of Year 2 and an update due at the end of Year 3.
+The Evaluation Strategy will also identify the key evaluation questions to be answered for each type of evaluation undertaken.
+In addition to outlining the types of process and impact evaluations that will be undertaken to gauge preschool and provider quality and child impacts, the Evaluation Strategy shall include a process evaluation specifically designed to assess the City's administration, oversight, scale up, and implementation of its Seattle Preschool Program beginning no later than the end of Year 1 of program implementation with an initial report due at the end of Year 2 and an update due at the end of Year 3.
 All evaluations shall be conducted by independent, external evaluation expert(s).
-Ideally, the Evaluation Strategy will identify on-going research partnerships with institutions with noted expertise in early learning and evaluation." \City Council granted the Department of Education and Early Learning an extension to August.
+Ideally, the Evaluation Strategy will identify on-going research partnerships with institutions with noted expertise in early learning and evaluation."
+City Council granted the Department of Education and Early Learning an extension to August.

-- 1. Federal Title I, Special Education IDEA (for services and supports for qualified students), & Head Start funds; - 2.
+- Federal Title I, Special Education IDEA (for services and supports for qualified students), & Head Start funds; - 2.
 State Early Childhood Assistance & Assistance Program funds; - 3.
 Private foundation resources dedicated to preschool activities; and - 4.
 Any Capital Levy preschool-approved funds.